Ristretto/website/site/formulas/index.md

 ## Implementation

-The Decaf paper suggests using a quotient group, such as \\( \mathcal E /
-\mathcal E[4] \\) or \\( 2 \mathcal E[2] \\), to implement a prime-order group
-using a non-prime-order curve with cofactor \\( 4 \\).

-In terms of invasiveness to a pre-existing curve implementation, this requires changing only:
+In terms of invasiveness to a pre-existing curve implementation, implementing Ristretto requires changing only:

+0. A distinct type for Ristretto points which forwards curve operations on points to their corresponding canonical representative in the Ristretto group (as mentioned in the previous section);
-1. The function for equality checking (so that two representatives of the same coset are considered equal);
+1. A function for equality checking (so that two representatives of the same coset are considered equal);
-2. The function for encoding (so that two representatives of the same coset are encoded as identical bitstrings);
+2. A function for encoding (so that two representatives of the same coset are encoded as identical bitstrings);
-3. The function for decoding (so that only the canonical encoding of a coset is accepted).
+3. A function for decoding (so that only the canonical encoding of a coset is accepted);
+4. A function for hashing to the Ristretto group.

 Internally, each coset is represented by a curve point; two points
 \\( P, Q \\) may represent the same coset in the same way that two